Lucy Celesta Stanton: Excommunication and spiritualism

-During their time at winter quarters, William McCary began to claim various powers and spiritual authority that wasn't condoned or accepted by the greater L.D.S. leadership, the most famous of these supposed gifts was the ability to appear as various characters from the Bible and Book of Mormon.
+During their time at winter quarters, William McCary began to claim various powers and spiritual authority that wasn't condoned or accepted by the LDS Church leadership, the most famous of these supposed gifts was the ability to appear as various characters from the Bible and Book of Mormon.
 Following McCary's excommunication for Apostacy, Lucy Stanton remained with him and followed him after leaving Winter Quarters.
-This expulsion resulted in Orson Hyde preaching a sermon against McCary and his claims, however many L.D.S. members would continue to follow him and Lucy a short distance away from Winter Quarters.
+This expulsion resulted in Orson Hyde preaching a sermon against McCary and his claims, however many church members would continue to follow him and Lucy a short distance away from Winter Quarters.
 After leaving Winter quarters, Lucy and William both continue to gather more early Latter Day Saints to McCary's unique brand of Mormonism.
 Direct evidence of Lucy's complicity and influence over McCary's ideological doctrine rests in the reinstitution of plural marriage and sealing ceremonies that involved sex only between William and Lucy.
 It is difficult to tell exactly how much Lucy Stanton influenced the doctrinal aspects of McCary's theology, as no documents survive from either William or Lucy that describe its conception in any meaningful way.